Jenna Hartel

 • Interventions

-• INF2330: Information Ethnography (syllabus) (Fall 2012 teaching evaluation) (Summer 2010 teaching evaluation) (Fall 2010 teaching evaluation)
+• INF2330: Information Ethnography (syllabus) (Winter 2024 teaching evaluation) (Winter 2023 teaching evaluation) (Fall 2012 teaching evaluation) (Summer 2010 teaching evaluation) (Fall 2010 teaching evaluation).
+[I usually teach INF2330 every Winter.]

-• INF2332: Information Behaviour (syllabus) (Winter 2017 teaching evaluation) (Winter 2012 teaching evaluation)
+• INF2332: Information Behaviour (syllabus) (Winter 2017 teaching evaluation) (Winter 2012 teaching evaluation) [This course is now often taught by Dr. Nadia Caidi.
+Information behaviour is central to INF1323 - The Information Experience, see above.]

-• INF2305: Special Topics - The Joy of Information
+• INF2305: Special Topics - The Joy of Information [This course may be offered again in the future.]

-• INF1005/6: Information Workshop - The Liberal Arts Hobbies (syllabus) (Winter 2012 teaching evaluation)
+• INF1005/6: Information Workshop - The Liberal Arts Hobbies (syllabus) (Winter 2012 teaching evaluation) [This course may be offered again in the future.

-• INF1300: Foundations of Library and Information Science (Fall 2015 teaching evaluation, Section 1/Section 2) (Fall 2016 In Our Time project)
+• INF1300: Foundations of Library and Information Science (Fall 2015 teaching evaluations, Section 1/Section 2) (Fall 2016 In Our Time project) [This course is no longer offered.]

-• INF1310: Introduction to Reference (Fall 2012 teaching evaluation) (Winter 2010 teaching evaluation) (Fall 2008 teaching evaluation)
+• INF1310: Introduction to Reference (Fall 2012 teaching evaluation) (Winter 2010 teaching evaluation) (Fall 2008 teaching evaluation) [This course is no longer offered.]

 dOCTORAL lEVEL courses